Vorckea/portfolio-analyzer/README.md

     jupyter lab
     ```

-3. Open and run the cells in [notebooks/portfolio_analysis.ipynb](notebooks/portfolio_analysis.ipynb).
+3. Open and execute the cells in [notebooks/portfolio_analysis.ipynb](notebooks/portfolio_analysis.ipynb) to perform configuration, data preparation, optimization, simulation, and backtesting.

 ## Configuration

-All key parameters (tickers, date ranges, model hyperparameters) can be adjusted in [src/portfolio_analyzer/config.py](src/portfolio_analyzer/config.py).
+All key parameters (tickers, date ranges, model hyperparameters, and user-defined views) are managed centrally in [src/portfolio_analyzer/config.py](src/portfolio_analyzer/config.py).

+## Documentation & Support

+- For detailed module documentation, see inline docstrings and comments in the [src/portfolio_analyzer](src/portfolio_analyzer) directory.
+- For troubleshooting or feature requests, please open an issue on [GitHub](https://github.com/Vorckea/portfolio-analyzer/issues).

+---

+*This project is intended for research and educational purposes.
+Please review and validate all results before using in a production or investment context.*